felipelsguzman/mBot/README.md

 ## mBot.api.sendListTemplate({}):
 Send list template.
-You need to whitelist your URL first to work with this method.
+You need to whitelist your URL first to work with this function.

 ***Required parameters*** :